The Plastic People of the Universe: Reunion, Hlavsa's death, and continuation: 1997–2014

 After the Velvet Revolution, in 1989, the only concert PPU held was in 1992, with the old lineup of Hlavsa, Janíček, Števich, Jernek, and Zeman.
 This was recorded, and released as Bez ohňů je underground in 1993.
 In 1997, Hlavsa, in collaboration with Jan Vozáry (Oceán), released the live album Magické noci 1997, which included older Plastic People songs in a modern electronic arrangement.
 The album wasn't released until 2021.

 Also in 1997, upon President Havel's suggestion, PPU reunited in honor of the twentieth anniversary of Charter 77.
 Their lineup consisted of Hlavsa, Brabenec, Janíček, Kabeš, Brabec, as well as Joe Karafiát.
 They released the live album The Plastic People of the Universe the same year and continued to tour.

 In 1999, along with Lou Reed, PPU performed at the White House during Václav Havel's state visit.

 Milan Hlavsa died of lung cancer in 2001.
 Afterward, the Plastics were unsure whether or not to continue without their frontman and main songwriter, but after long discussions, they decided to honor his memory by keeping the band going.
 That year, they published a collection of Hlavsa's unreleased compositions, under the title Líně s tebou spím / Lazy Love – In Memoriam Mejla Hlavsa.

 Eva Turnová, from DG 307, became the band's new bass player.
 Ludvík Kandl (Hudba Praha) sat in on drums (he was replaced by Jaroslav Kvasnička in 2009) and in the years 2001–2009, double bassist Ivan Bierhanzl, who had briefly performed with the band in the 1970s, was a member of PPU.

 In 2003, the Supreme Court of the Czech Republic overturned the 1976 verdicts against members of PPU.
 Subsequently, in collaboration with Agon Orchestra, the band re-recorded two of their older concept albums: 1979's Jak bude po smrti (recorded in 2003 and released in 2010 as Obešel já polí pět) and 1978's Pašijové hry velikonoční (recorded and released in 2004).

 Interest in the band was rekindled in 2006, thanks to the play Rock 'n' Roll, by Tom Stoppard, which featured two of their songs and had several characters discuss the band's music and its effects on Czech society.
+Stoppard consulted with former PPU member Paul Wilson while writing the play, which Wilson described as "an amazing feat of imagination".

 In December 2009, PPU released their first studio album since 2001 as well as their first without Hlavsa, titled Maska za maskou.

 In 2014, the Plastic People of the Universe teamed up with the Brno Philharmonic for a symphonic performance of their 1981 album, Co znamená vésti koně.